s3a6m9/encrypter/README.md

 - `path`: Path to the file/folder.

 ## Example
+> [!TIP]
+> If you installed this package through pipx you can run the commands without 'python3 -m'.

 ### Encrypting
 Single file example that outputs the file in the same pwd directory with the suffix "-test_encrypt" (default is "-encrypted").